Skip to main content

 • “Very fun game, only negative aspect for me is some performance issues, but looking forward to future updates and would recommend!”

-• “There are, however, still work to be done to optimize the game's performance and get the rare crash in check.”
+• “There is still work to be done to optimize the game's performance and reduce rare crashes.”

 • “There are still some serious game optimization issues and the game regularly gets slow and eventually unplayable the further you get into a game.”

-• “The performance is also very poor, as the game progresses the lags become more severe to the point your game starts crashing regularly.
-I'm on a rig that's an RTX 3070 Ti, i9 10850K with 32GB of 3600MHz memory, so it's definitely nothing to do with the specs.”
+• “The performance is also very poor; as the game progresses, the lags become more severe to the point your game starts crashing regularly.
+I'm on a rig with an RTX 3070 Ti, i9 10850K, and 32GB of 3600MHz memory, so it's definitely not due to my specs.”

 • grinding